cassinyio/SwarmSpawner/README.md

 `service_owner` is the hexdigest() of the hashed `user.name`.

-In case of multi sigle-server per user `service_suffix` is the name of the server, otherwise is always 1.
+In case of named servers (more than one server for user) `service_suffix` is the name of the server, otherwise is always 1.

 ### Downloading images
 Docker Engine in Swarm mode downloads images automatically from the repository.